ringbuffer-org/computer_music_basics/website/posts/SuperCollider/envelopes.rst

 The body of a basic electronic kick drum is a sine wave with an exponential decrease in frequency over time.
 Depending on the taste, this drop happens from about 200-300 Hz to 30-60 Hz.
-This can be achieves with temporal envelopes-
+This can be achieved with temporal envelopes.

 Define Envelopes
 ================